 Pursuant to the February 2021 Regulated Utility Consumer Protection Act, 74 Okla.
 Stat. §§ 9070-9081 (the "Act"), the Legislature of the State of Oklahoma recognized "the significant economic impact of the extreme weather event that occurred during the month of February 2021 herein the "2021 Winter Weather Event" and the "unprecedented utility costs [that] will be passed through to Oklahoma customers of utilities from regulated utility entities."
 74 Okla.
 Stat. § 9071.
-To mitigate the effects on such Oklahoma customers, the Act authorized Oklahoma Gas and Electric Company ("OG&E" or the "Utility"), and other utilities subject to the regulatory jurisdiction of the Commission, to request the recovery of these extreme purchase costs and extraordinary costs (collectively referred to herein and in the Act as "qualified costs") through the securitization to mitigate the impact of such costs on utility customers, allowing customers to pay their utility bills at a lower amount over a longer period of time.
+To mitigate the effects on such Oklahoma customers, the Act authorized CenterPoint Energy Resources Corp. d/b/a CenterPoint Energy Oklahoma Gas Company ("CenterPoint" or the "Utility")1, and other utilities subject to the regulatory jurisdiction of the Oklahoma Corporation Commission (the "Commission"), to request the recovery of these extreme purchase costs and extraordinary costs (collectively referred to herein and in the Act as "qualified costs") through the securitization of qualified costs to mitigate the impact of such costs on utility customers, allowing customers to pay their utility bills at a lower amount over a longer period of time.